We're here to help and listen to you

 Dyslexia Scotland knows it is really important to hear the views of children and young people with dyslexia.

-Every year one of our members' magazines is all about and by children and young people with dyslexia.
+Each of our quarterly members' magazines is all about and by children and young people with dyslexia.
 For more information about membership click here.

 We have a group of 'Young Ambassadors' (under 25 years old) with dyslexia who will speak up about the important issues for young people with dyslexia.
 The group meets on a Saturday, every two months at our office in Stirling.